v-sir/voice--card-for-wechat/introduction.md

         curl_setopt ( $ch, CURLOPT_POSTFIELDS, $fields );
         curl_setopt ( $ch, CURLOPT_RETURNTRANSFER, 1 );
         $response = curl_exec ( $ch );  " ,
-        but if your version is php 5.6 you will fail to upload with a error message "the media data missing!", so when you write your project whit a right code but can't work ,think over the version ,maybe it's the reason.
+        but if your version is php 5.6 you will fail to upload with a error message "the media data missing!", you need add a row code  'curl_setopt ( $ch, CURLOPT_SAFE_UPLOAD, false)',so when you write your project whit a right code but can't work ,think over the version ,maybe it's the reason.

   4.about token save